 MidAmerica Nazarene University offers the undergraduate degree associate of arts, the bachelor of arts, the bachelor of music education, the bachelor of science, and the bachelor of science in nursing degrees.
 Baccalaureate degree completion programs exist in nursing, business, and education.
-The Master of Arts in Counseling, Master of Science in Management, Master of Business Administration, Master of Education, and Master of Science in Nursing degree programs are also offered.
+The Master of Arts in Counseling, Master of Science in Management, Master of Business Administration, Master of Education, Master of Science in Management and Master of Science in Nursing degree programs are also offered.